Things to do in Vratsa – Bulgaria

 Must Do

-You should definitely visit the cave Ledenika (Led means Ice), in this area, there are more than 500 caves, but the most famous one is the Ledenika cave because of the icy stalagmites.
+You should definitely visit the cave Ledenika (Led means Ice), in this area, there are more than 500 caves and there are many caves in Bulgaria, but the most famous one is the Ledenika cave because of the icy stalagmites.
 It has been famous for centuries from the Ottoman occupation to the present.

 The shepherds have used to it to store sheep milk.
 Ledenika has amazing acoustic which is why many concerts are being performed there.
 You can also see 4 species of birds, including hawks.
 This is a place you definitely want to visit while in Vratsa.
 The great mountain is waiting for you!